Certification and Inspection

 Benefits of Certification

-Builders interested in having their homes inspected may be able to contract directly with the inspector or provider, depending on the business relationship.
-Discuss the WaterSense label with your existing energy rater or provider—they might already be able to provide this additional service.
-You can also contact one of the approved WaterSense Licensed Certification Providers.
+Builders interested in having their homes inspected may be able to contract directly with a Licensed Certification Provider, verifier, or HCO, depending on the business relationship.
+Discuss the WaterSense label with your existing certification provider or verifier—they might already be able to provide this additional service.

 - Find a Licensed Certification Provider: Look for a provider partner in your area to have homes inspected and certified to earn the label.

 EPA requires that all homes bearing the WaterSense Label be third-party certified.
 This certification provides home owners and residents with confidence in both the efficiency and performance of their WaterSense Labeled Home.
-The Certification System for WaterSense Labeled Homes outlines the process and procedures for inspecting and certifying homes.
+The Certification System for WaterSense Labeled Homes outlines the process and procedures for verifying and certifying homes.
+During 2020, WaterSense is in the process of making the transition from Version 1.2 to Version 1.3 of the WaterSense Home Certification System.

 The required WaterSense inspection is a simple process that can be done in a single visit, often in as little as one to two hours.
 An inspection includes the following steps: